drgerg/mmc4w/README.md

 # MMC4W - Minimal MPD Client for Windows

+January 19 - Initial testing of v0.9.0 with the **pyhton-musicpd** library is good.
+Thirteen hours straight with no errors.
+Testing continues today.

+January 18 - Good progress.
+Much hope.

 January 17, 2024 - Following v0.8.2, I'm currently reworking MMC4W to use the 'python-musicpd' client libary instead of what I started with (python-mpd2). v0.8.2 works pretty well, but will randomly get lost and need to be restarted.
 I'm really looking forward to getting it to be 100% reliable.
 This will be my daily driver MPD client.

-January 18 - Good progress.
-Much hope.

 ### Intentionally tiny.
 Unexpectedly mighty.
 Basic and yet very capable.
 > "I don't rent music.
 I don't trust 'the cloud' to be there when I want it." - me.